neokii/op4/README.md

  - OpenPilot is appying a rate limit up and down to the sent steering angles and Panda is enforcing this.
 NOTE Panda's SPAS up and down rate limits are set conservatively and may require some adjusting.
  - Panda is enforcing that SPAS is off when controls not allowed or not engaged.
  - If driver torque is detected above set limit with SPAS on and under 38Mph, OpenPilot will disengage.
+ - Before testing SPAS steering, **↓↑ !BE SURE TO READ ALL OF THE SPAS SECTION AND UNDERSTAND HOW IT WORKS! ↑↓**; Be aware of all the safety concerns with **USING ALL THE TORQUE** that the MDPS/EPS motor can provide!
  - !KEEP HANDS ON WHEEL AND EYES ON ROAD AT ALL TIMES!
  - Before testing SPAS steering, **^^ !BE SURE TO READ ALL OF THE ABOVE! ^^**; Be aware of all the safety concerns with **USING ALL THE TORQUE** that the MDPS/EPS motor can provide!
  - SPAS is available for testing on the dev branch.